 If you are in an office or classroom, stay there and secure the door.
 Lock it with a key or the latch on the inside of the lock.
 If you can't lock the door, place as much furniture as you can in front of the door.
 Stay low and quiet.
 Try to stay calm, and to calm those around you.
-Turn cell phone volume off.
+Turn your cell phone ringer off.
 If possible, turn off lights.